 You can’t lead movements without passion for your cause.
-I don’t care if your movement is for profit or nonprofit, you have to be on fire for your mission, product, service, goals.
-This however has much risk.
+I don’t care if your movement is for-profit or nonprofit, you have to be on fire for your mission, product, service, goals.
+This however has many risks.

 Secondly, being on fire for your passion requires you to inspire others.
 To find just the right actions to get others to join you.
 The risk in this is doing the wrong thing.
 Is there such a risk?
 Is doing the wrong thing a permanent fault?

 Finally, being on fire for your passion can hurt.
 Risking your emotional well-being requires bravery and piety, putting aside your own needs for the needs of the cause.
 And yet every day, we are inspired by people who HAVE set themselves on fire for their cause.
 And there is a formula, as evidenced in this TED Talk by Derek Sivers.

 - You can’t be successful unless you are ON FIRE for your cause.

 - Passion drives performance.
 Feel your cause and let it move you to action.

 - Passion is contagious.
 Mentor others through your actions, words are a dime a dozen.

 - Have patience.
 Passion hears ‘no’ as Not Now.

 - Develop and deepen your faith.
 Trust that what you believe in will have followers.
 Somewhere.
 Sometime.
 If one person believes it, there ARE others.

 - Embrace your early followers and empower them to own the passion and the cause.
 Leadership means stepping aside to enable the growing fire to burn freely.